Disability and Marriage Rules_ How Benefits Can Be Affected Image

 What Happens If I Get Married While on Disability?

+What happens when you marry a disabled person?
 The consequences depend on your specific situation:

 • SSDI Recipients: Most SSDI beneficiaries won’t see changes in their benefits after marriage.
 Those receiving benefits based on someone else’s work record may lose eligibility, however.